Xotl/cool-github-releases/README.md

 > **assets** - Will upload files `myFolder/README.md` & `LICENSE` to the release, but since the `LICENSE` file doesn't have an extension associated to a MIME type we need to specify it, in this case the MIME type is `text/plain`.
 > **github_token** - A valid github token.
 For releases you can use the one created for the workflow.

-## Inputs reference
+## Reference
 The required inputs will vary depending on the selected `mode`.
 There are only 3 valid values: `download`, `update`, `delete`.

-All modes require a valid `github_token`, commonly you will be to use the [one provided in the environment for your workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).
+All modes require a valid `github_token`, commonly you will can use the [one provided in the environment for your workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token).
 In case you get some permissions erro message you will need to provide a token with a more elevated privilages.

 ### `download` mode
 #### `assets` _(required)_